patelrikin/clock-bell-counter/README.md

     and scripts into the app directory.
 If you do this, you can’t go back!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Known Issues

+- Currently do not validate minutes if same hour input is provided.
+Output should be 0 in such case.